Mission and Catholic Identity

 2.4 The school’s Catholic identity requires excellence in academic and intellectual formation in all subjects including religious education.

-2.6 Catholic culture and faith are expressed in the school through multiple and diverse forms of visual and performing arts, music and architecture.
+2.6 Catholic culture and faith are expressed in the school through multiple and diverse forms of visual and performing arts, music, and architecture, as well as all extra-curricular and co-curricular activities.

 2.7 The theory and practice of the Church’s social teachings are essential elements of the curriculum.